 "Q2: Is there a way I can get MP4's into premiere?
 It doesn't seem to like them and won't import"

-The article would show you how to change MP4 to Adobe Premiere editing-friendly format step by step with EaseFab Video Converter for Mac.
+Can any other video player play your MP4 file?
+If it could, then your file is not broken.
+If your MP4 file is not corrupt and the Premiere Pro can import any other MP4 files except for the very one, your MP4 file codec may not compatible with Adobe Premiere.
+Transcoding should be a very helpful method.
+If you have Adobe Media Encoder, you can use it to conduct video conversion.
+If you don't have that tool or can't manage to convert problematic MP4 files to desired format with Media Encoder, you might as well try an easier-to-use yet powerful video converter and decoder - EaseFab Video Converter for Mac.
 With it, you can effortlessly and losslessly transcode MP4 files for smoothly importing and editing in various non-linear editing systems (NLE), including Adobe Premiere Pro, Premiere Elements, After Effects, Final Cut Pro, iMovie, Final Cut Express, Avid Media Composer and more.
 If you're using a PC, turn to the Windows version here.

 Note: This application supports batch conversion, so you can add more than one file at a time.

 Step 2: Click "Profile" pull down list to select "Vegas/Premiere (MPEG-2)" from "Editing Software" category as the best video format for Premiere Pro.
 WMV, MOV formats are the good choice as well.You can also choose "ProRes" as the lossless output.

 Tip: If you would like to customize the video and audio parameters, you can click "Settings", adjust the parameters as you want, like Video Codec, aspect ratio, bit rate, frame rate, Audio codec, sampling rate, bit rate, channels.